router-protocol/router-chain-docs/docs/cosmwasm/voyager-v2.0/high-level-workflow.md

 sidebar_position: 1
 ---

 In the case of Voyager v2.0, instead of locking/unlocking funds, we use permissionless entities called **Forwarders** to transfer tokens.
-Once a cross-chain token transfer request is initiated by the user on the source chain Voyager contract, a Forwarder will pick up the event corresponding to the request and provide user with that token on the desired destination chain.
+Once a cross-chain token transfer request is initiated by the user on the source chain Voyager contract, a Forwarder will pick up the event corresponding to the request and provide the user with that token on the desired destination chain.
 At a later time, the forwarded can claim the user-deposited token from chain A. Step-by-step flow for the entire process is given below:

 <center><figure><img src={require('./img/trustless-voyager.png').default} alt="Voyager v2.0 Workflow" style={{width: "100%", marginBottom: 12}} /><figcaption>High-level workflow of Voyager v2.0</figcaption></figure></center>

 **Step 1)** User invokes the Voyager contract to transfer funds from Chain A (source) to Chain B (destination).

-**Step 2)** The Voyager contract will validate the request, deduct funds from the user's account, increment event nonce and emit an `CrosschainTransferRequest` event.
+**Step 2)** The Voyager contract will validate the request, deduct funds from the user's account, increment event nonce and emit a `CrosschainTransferRequest` event.
 The event includes the following details:
 - `SrcChainId`
 - `EventNonce`
 - `DestChainId`